 Everybody loves the sight of a winter wonderland … until you have to try to drive around in one.
 Snow, ice, freezing temperatures and low visibility can quickly turn that dreamscape into a nightmare.
 Fortunately, there are a host of features in modern vehicles that make driving in snow and adverse conditions much more convenient and, most importantly, safe.
-While most vehicles have these features available, some put more of an emphasis on them than others, making them the best cars for winter driving.
+While most vehicles have these features available, some put more of an emphasis on safety than others, making them the best cars for winter driving.